redkite-labs/redkitecms-docs/book/install-alphalemoncms.rst

 Installing from the console
 ---------------------------

-Installing AlphaLemonCMS from the console is really easy:
+Installing RedKite CMS from the console is really easy:

 .. code-block:: text

-    app/console alphalemon:install-cms
+    app/console redkitecms:install

-This will run the interactive command which leads to to setup AlphaLemon CMS, so just provide the required information and you are done!
+This will run the interactive command which leads to to set-up RedKite CMS, so just provide the required information and you are done!

 Point your browser at